Parth Dhanani

 An instructional designer who ships his own tools

 Here is the "why now": more eLearning content is AI-generated now, and build-time checks have not kept up with it.
-So I built the checks I was missing.
+So I built the checks, and the glue, I was missing.

 scorm-kit